Aviation safety: Deliberate aircrew inaction

-Inaction, omission, failure to act as required, willful disregard of safety procedures, disdain for rules, unjustifiable risk-taking by pilots have also led to accidents and incidents.
+Inaction, omission, failure to act as required, willful disregard of safety procedures, disdain for rules, and unjustifiable risk-taking by pilots have also led to accidents and incidents.

 Although Smartwings QS-1125 flight of 22 August 2019 successfully made an emergency landing at destination, the captain was censured for failing to follow mandatory procedures, including for not landing at the nearest possible diversion airport after an engine failure.